lsblakk/pystar/docs/badges/badge_djangoapp.rst

 You know the drill!

-Forget about databases for now!
+Forget about data models for now!
 ------------------------------------

 #.
 Did you eat lunch yet?